-Yearly maintenance can help prolong the service of your overhead door in Lansing, Michigan.
-Even if there are no apparent issues on the surface, you must always schedule a maintenance service once a year to see if your garage door is still in perfect shape.
-Doing so will help you avoid accidents, break-ins and even damage to your property.
+You should service your garage door once a year to prolong its life.
+Even if there are no apparent issues on the surface, scheduling maintenance once a year will help you avoid accidents, break-ins and even damage to your property.

 1. Listen for Unusual Noises

 As you create your garage door inspection routine, one of the first things you should practice is getting to know how your garage door sounds.
 A healthy garage door sounds a lot different than one with problems.
 Unusual noises are one of the first signs you need your garage door serviced.
 It could be time to call a professional.

 Overhead doors will make annoying sounds over time, and it’s crucial for you to identify new ones that might indicate that something is wrong.
 Also, be wary of the smallest snaps and screeches since these typically mean the opener chain may be loose.
 Unusual sounds from your garage door can be the result of several different issues, so be sure to call a professional right away.
 If you find the cause of the noise sooner than later, your repair could be less extensive.

 A properly sealed garage door is essential for protecting the contents of your garage and the security of your home’s interior.
 Gaps below your garage door and between panels allow the weather from outside to come in, putting your possessions at risk.
 It could also cause the climate-controlled air of your home to escape, raising your energy costs.
 Keeping a tight seal is especially important for Lansing, Michigan, garage doors when the weather gets colder.